imperfect-fivem/support-arabic/README.md

 The only solution is to find a replacement solution to remove the current "crack" solution, for now... test the sentences and type the line breaks manually, I'll figure something out in the future, lmk if you have any ideas.

 ## TODO
+- Update/Clean README & add documentation instead.
-- Find a solution to the text direction.
+- Make a release with the latest features.
 - Support the [diacritics](https://en.wikipedia.org/wiki/Arabic_diacritics) between `ل` and `ا` to [solve](https://github.com/imperfect-fivem/support-arabic/blob/85096cd1b45bc54d9a190a86cdf4f2bcb8921a65/src/linking.js#L131) cases like [this](https://github.com/imperfect-fivem/support-arabic/blob/85096cd1b45bc54d9a190a86cdf4f2bcb8921a65/examples/test-result.log#L45).
 - Test in [RedM](https://redm.net/).
-- Add use-case examples.